Varnasr/vayu-smriti/README.md

 ## Governance

-Vayu Smriti is a **non-partisan initiative**.
+JanVayu is a **non-partisan initiative**.
 It is not affiliated with any political party, government body, or corporate entity.

 Editorial decisions are guided by:

-- Factual accuracy and verification
+* Factual accuracy and verification
-- Source transparency
+* Source transparency
-- Respect for affected communities
+* Respect for affected communities
-- Accessibility across languages and regions
+* Accessibility across languages and regions

-Governance structure to be formalized at Delhi Climate Week 2026.

 ---

-## Partners
+## Name Change Note

-**Initiating Organizations:**

-- All India Professionals' Congress (AIPC)
-- Dr. Manmohan Singh Fellows Program (MMSF)

-**Data Partners:**

-- OpenAQ
-- Additional partners to be announced
+This project was previously known as "Vayu Smriti" (वायु स्मृति).
+Following community feedback and a vote, it was renamed to **JanVayu** (जनवायु) in January 2026 for better linguistic inclusivity across India's diverse language communities.

 ---

 ## License

-- **Code:** MIT License
+* **Code:** MIT License
-- **Content/Documentation:** CC BY-NC-SA 4.0
+* **Content/Documentation:** CC BY-NC-SA 4.0
-- **Data:** Individual sources retain original licenses
+* **Data:** Individual sources retain original licenses

 See [LICENSE](LICENSE) for details.